 Prescription Medication Addiction Rehab at Renaissance Recovery

-Whether you have become addicted to Vyvanse after using the medication for legitimate medical purposes or you have been abusing this Schedule II controlled substance, we can help you initiate a full recovery here at Renaissance Recovery in Huntington Beach.
+Whether you have become addicted to Vyvanse after using the medication for legitimate medical purposes or you have been abusing this Schedule II controlled substance, we can help you initiate a full recovery here at Renaissance Recovery near Huntington Beach.

 You don’t need to worry about taking a month or more off work either – we specialize in the intensive outpatient treatment of stimulant addictions at our Vyvanse rehab center.
 We also offer integrated dual-diagnosis treatment for those with addictions and co-occurring mental health conditions like ADHD.